Dependence on a collection of Poisson random variables: Bayesian inference

 \section{Bayesian inference}

-Let $X_1,\ldots,X_T$ be an observable finite time series of integer-valued random variables.
+Let $\bX=\{X_t,t=1,\ldots,T\}$ be an observable finite time series of integer-valued random variables.
 We assume that the law describing the sequence is one of the previously defined type A or type B models.
-The idea is to produce inference about the unknown parameters of the models $\balpha=\{\alpha_t,t=1,\ldots,T\}$ and $\mu$, and for that we propose a Bayesian approach.
-We define our prior knowledge through beta and gamma distributions, respectively.
-That is $\alpha_t\sim\be(a_\alpha,b_\alpha)$, independently for $t=1,\ldots,T$ and $\mu\sim\ga(a_\mu,b_\mu)$.
+The idea is to make inference about the unknown parameters of the models $\btheta=(\balpha,\mu)$, where $\balpha=\{\alpha_t,t=1,\ldots,T\}$, and for that we follow a Bayesian approach.